Say hi to the biggest kind of fish in the world. Meet the whale sharks here at Brgy. Tan-awan Oslob, Cebu, Philippines.

 Whale sharks aren’t whales though.
 They are sharks, ok?
 Just in case I am not the only who is confused here.
 They are called whale sharks because they can grow as large as whales.

 I know.
 You’re not a shark lover but who wouldn’t want to swim with these gentle giants?
 Those who have selachophobia, maybe?
 Travel with protection, check Best Travel Insurance In-Depth Review.

 Their mouth could grow as wide as 5 feet, perfect for my height ?
 But real talk, I might not be a good catch to them as their food.
 They are filter feeders and they feed on real small objects, like plankton.

 The waters here in Oslob, Cebu is very clear you could see the whale shark even without goggles.
-Plus, plus, you don’t have to swim deep just to have a close encounter with them.
+Plus, you don’t have to swim deep just to have a close encounter with them.
 They swim close to the surface of the water because the boatmen are feeding them.
 They are gentle and friendly so please, please, don’t do anything that would scare them away or cause trauma to them.

-Bangkeros or boatmen here in Oslob is supportive in taking pictures of you and the whale shark.
+Bangkeros or boatmen here in Oslob are supportive in taking pictures of you and the whale shark.
 Like a real friend, man!
 And oh, they’re good.
 Our boatman pretty knows how to shot with a go pro in different settings with minimal guidance.
 All underwater pictures in this article are taken by our boatmen.

 The whale shark watching is for 30 minutes and for us who are happy go lucky it was definitely a fun experience.
 There are reviews showing dissatisfaction since the spot is overcrowded with tourists.
 By our time of visit, which is September, it is never too crowded for us.
 We were 12 in the group and two boatmen assisted us.
 Thank you so much for being hospitable!
-Being asked by a boatman if I enjoyed my experience is something that is very thoughtful to me.
+Being asked by a boatman if I enjoyed my experience is something that is very thoughtful for me.